polarhive/UE23CS/src/UE23CS252A/U3_Trees_and_Graphs.md

 2. **No Balance Factor or Height Constraints**: Unlike AVL or Red-Black trees, splay trees don’t enforce strict balance criteria.
 3. **Amortized (O(log n)) Time Complexity**: While individual operations may take longer, the amortized time for access, insertion, or deletion is (O(log n)), making splay trees efficient over time.

----

-# Splay Operations (Rotations)

-There are three types of rotations in a splay tree to move a node to the root, depending on its position relative to its parent and grandparent nodes.
+> There are three types of rotations in a splay tree to move a node to the root, depending on its position relative to its parent and grandparent nodes.
 Each rotation type is aimed at moving the target node up the tree to eventually reach the root.

 ## 1. Zig Rotation (Single Rotation)